 Load on the decking unit at L2 is removed before the load on the decking unit at L1.
-If the bridge collapses during unloading (situation c, d, or e in 11.5.2), it is not eligible for awards in any category.
+If the bridge collapses during unloading (situation c, d, or e in 11.5.2), it is not eligible for awards, except for aesthetics.